 Set up device compliance policies in Intune

-You applied the policy to users.
-The devices used by the users targeted by the policy are evaluated for compliance and marked as compliantfor the setting "Require device to be marked as compliant" in Azure Active Directory.
+Policies you deploy target the devices that are used by the assigned users.
+Those devices are evaluated for compliance.
+Compliant devices are marked as compliant for the setting "Require device to be marked as compliant" in Azure AD.

 Intune requires full disk encryption to be compliant.